sameed-khan/auto-scorekeeping/README.md

-# eballot-scripts
+# auto-scorekeeping
-Contains selenium scripts in order to automate the eballot to adderpit scorekeeping process
+Contains selenium scripts in order to automate the eballot to adderpit scorekeeping process.

+The scorekeeping process is outlined below to provide direction for the project: